ericaraujophd/storyOfChristianity/gospel/leadership.md

 The multiplicity of functions (readers, singers, porters, deaconesses, widows, virgins, orphans) and the dominance of the bishop are more noticeable than a threefold office ([The Apostolic Constitutions](https://en.wikipedia.org/wiki/Apostolic_Constitutions)).

 :::{admonition} *episkopos* and *diakonoi*
-:class: important
+:class: simple
 Bishops and deacons may have been the only appointed 'officers' of a congregation.
 The church was 'God’s household' (1 Tim 3:15): the *episkopos* was 'God’s steward' (Titus 1:7) and the *diakonoi* were the servants.
 :::

 (presbyter)=
 :::{admonition} "presbyter"
-:class: important
+:class: simple
 An ambiguous term that suggested seniority: these senior citizens carried the community memory and therefore were responsible to teach the apostolic tradition.
 The *episkopos* turns to the senior members for advice, so they acted as an advisory council.
 :::